mojaloop/contrib-pisp-demo-ui/README.md

 8. Connect device/ emulator and run the app.

-[ TODO: configure sign in]

 ```bash
 keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android
 ```

-8. Make sure you enter the app's SHA-1 fingerprint under the [Settings page](https://console.firebase.google.com/u/0/project/_/settings/general) of your Firebase console as this is required to ensure that Google sign-in functions properly.
+9. Make sure you enter the app's SHA-1 fingerprint under the [Settings page](https://console.firebase.google.com/u/0/project/_/settings/general) of your Firebase console as this is required to ensure that Google sign-in functions properly.
 You can get the app's debug SHA-1 fingerprint by running this command: `keytool -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore`.
-9. Connect device/ emulator and run the app.
+10. Connect device/ emulator and run the app.

-### Local Setup - Flutter Web
+### Web

 1. Make sure you have flutter web enabled.
 See [this guide](https://flutter.dev/docs/get-started/web) for steps
 2. Ensure that `flutter devices` outputs the following: